BananoLotto/LotteryDrawing/README.md

-# :monkey: :banana: :monkey: :banana: :monkey: LotteryDrawing :monkey: :banana: :monkey: :banana: :monkey:
+# :monkey: :banana: :monkey: :banana: :monkey: Banano Lotto :monkey: :banana: :monkey: :banana: :monkey:

 This program is the algorithm used to select winners for the Banano Lottery drawings.
 I'm providing the algorithm to ensure transparency for all entrants.